English

 Total Hours16

-Writing Minor
+Interdisciplinary Writing Minor

-The minor in Writing is comprised of at least fifteen hours of interdisciplinary writing coursework at the 3000/4000-level across the university.
+The minor in Interdisciplinary Writing is comprised of at least fifteen hours of interdisciplinary writing coursework at the 3000/4000 level across the university.
 The minor focuses on four core-course prefixes in the English and Communication departments: CRW (Creative Writing), ENC (Composition), JOU (Journalism), and LIN (Linguistics).
-Students pursuing a minor in Writing must complete with a grade of “C” or better a minimum of nine credit hours inclusive of at least one 3000/4000-level course from three of the four core-course prefixes (CRW, ENC, JOU, and LIN).
+Students pursuing a minor in Interdisciplinary Writing must complete with a grade of “C” or better a minimum of nine credit hours inclusive of at least one 3000/4000-level course from three of the four core-course prefixes (CRW, ENC, JOU, and LIN).
 Students pursuing the minor must also complete with a grade of “C” or better at least two additional courses from any of the core-course prefixes or qualifying individual elective writing courses identified by the English and Communication departments.
 All prerequisites must be met.

-Choose one 3000/4000 level course of the four Core Course Prefixes (CRW, ENC, JOU, and LIN):9
+Choose one 3000/4000 level course of the four Core Course Prefixes (CRW, ENC, JOU, and LIN)9

 Two additional courses from any of the course prefixes or qualifying additional individual courses6